starwit-trainings/spring-boot-single-project/exercises/EXERCISE_1.md

 # Exercise 1

 ## Base
-- an empty project
+- An empty project

 ## Goals
-- a Spring Boot application that outputs a simple (externally) configurable greeting
+- A Spring Boot application that outputs a simple (externally) configurable greeting
-- making sure that your development environment works (Java, Maven, git, etc.)
+- Making sure that your development environment works (Java, Maven, git, etc.)
-- start learning about configuration properties and how to configure them
+- Start learning about configuration properties and how to configure them

 ## Steps
-- Make sure that you have a JDK 17 on your computer (if not: https://adoptium.net)
+- Make sure that you have a JDK 21 on your computer (if not: https://adoptium.net)
 - Make sure that you have Maven and Git installed (you can also use the Maven wrapper in the generated project)
-- Use Spring Initializr to generate a project skeleton (start.spring.io)
+- Use Spring Initializr to generate a project skeleton (https://start.spring.io)
-- Run application and see what happens (`mvn clean spring-boot:run`)
+- Run application and see what happens (`./mvnw clean spring-boot:run`)
-- Implement a `CommandLineRunner` that outputs a simple greeting after application start that contains a configurable word or phrase from the property `greeting.text`
+- Implement a `CommandLineRunner` that outputs a simple greeting (`System.out.println()` is fine) after application context start
+- Now make (part of) the greeting configurable using the property `greeting.text`

 ## Hints
 - Use Maven, Java 17 and Spring Boot 3.1.4